-Just as it takes a village to raise a child, it takes a community to grow a garden.
 The LPH Community Gardens bring residents together to engage in the art of growing food and create green space in our community.
-Each garden engages residents in design, planting, site maintenance, and harvesting.
+Each garden engages residents in designing, planting, maintaining, and harvesting.
 Beyond gardening, the Gardens offer spaces for community art projects, music, and gathering.
 LPH is a dense urban setting and the gardens provide pockets of nature in the middle of the concrete jungle.

-Community Matters, in partnership with the Lower Price Hill community, host fun, casual Garden Parties in the Sassafras Garden every Friday from 2:30pm-4:30pm (from May to end of September).
+Fun, casual Garden Parties are held in the Sassafras Garden every Wednesday afternoon from 12:30pm-2:30pm (from May to end of September).
 Garden Parties seek to increase the community’s access to local, fresh produce while learning how to grow and prepare food, so that we may enjoy delicious meals together.
-Activities will vary throughout the year, and beginning in June, we will begin Cooking Together, small dinners lead by a community chef.
-Cooking Together is a way to highlight the cooking skills in our community while introducing new recipes and techniques.

 We are always in need of volunteers to help out in the gardens.
 If you are interested in getting involved with our gardens please contact us!